GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/writing_ndsl_code.md

 NDSL has the ability to generate temporary quantities within a stencil.
 All temporary quantities (defined as variables which are used within the stencil but not passed to the stencil at call) are initialized as a field of dimensions equal to the full stencil domain.
-These fields can be used just as any other field can be used.
+These fields can be used just as any other field can be used, and are unavailable outside of the stencil.

 **Offsets**

 Within a stencil, points are referenced relative to each other.
 For example, the statement `field[0, 0, 1]` implies that you want an offset of positive one along the K axis (Z dimension in our example).
+This offset occurs at each point in the domain independently, so you will always be reading one "above" your current position.

 Offsets can only occur at read; NDSL does not allow writing with an offset.
 Additionally, it is not possible to write to a field when you read from it with an offset in the same statement (e.g. `field = field[0, 0, 1]` is illegal).